-President, Worldwide Marketing and International Distribution, Warner Bros.
+President, Worldwide Marketing and Distribution, Warner Bros.
 Pictures

 Since January 2008, when Kroll took over leadership of worldwide marketing—with responsibility for all aspects of Warner Bros.
-Pictures’ marketing, advertising, media planning, promotion, publicity and research—the Studio has opened more than 40 films at number one at the U.S. box office.
-In 2014, the Warner Bros.
-Pictures Group grossed $4.74 billion at the worldwide box office ($1.57 billion domestic, $3.17 international).
-The Pictures Group has exceeded $4 billion globally for the last six consecutive years, and its Domestic and International divisions have crossed $1 billion for 14 consecutive years, all milestones no other studio has achieved.
+Pictures’ marketing, advertising, media planning, promotion, publicity and research—the Studio has opened more than 50 films at number one at the U.S. box office.
+2016 marked the 10th consecutive year Warner Bros.
+Pictures crossed the $3 billion mark at the global box office with $4.93 billion in worldwide receipts ($1.9 billion domestic, $3.03 billion international).
+The year was also 16th consecutive frame that both the domestic and international divisions crossed the billion-dollar mark—a milestone no other studio has achieved.

 Kroll previously spearheaded campaigns for many other global successes, including Harry Potter and the Deathly Hallows – Part 2, which boasted a worldwide gross of $1.3 billion, marking the end of the top-grossing Harry Potter film series, with global receipts reaching $7.7 billion; Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows, which together earned a combined gross of more than $1 billion worldwide; The Hangover trilogy, which combined has earned over $1.4 billion globally, including the highest-grossing R-rated comedy of all time, The Hangover: Part II.